Aleksandra Zagórska

 Lt.
-Col. Aleksandra Zagórska, firstly, Bitschan, secondly, Zagórska, aka Aleksandra Bednarz (born 24 April 1884 in Lublin, died 14 April 1965 in Warsaw) – was a lieutenant colonel in the Polish Armed Forces, a soldier in the Legions, organizer and commandant of the Ochotnicza Legia Kobiet and an independence activist.
+Col. Aleksandra Zagórska, firstly, Bitschan, secondly, Zagórska, aka Aleksandra Bednarz (born 24 April 1884 in Lublin, died 14 April 1965 in Warsaw) – was a lieutenant colonel in the Polish Armed Forces, a soldier in the Legions, organizer and commandant of the Voluntary Legion of Women and an independence activist.

 Background

 She was born the daughter of Antoni Lubicz-Radzimiński and Flora, née Dzięciołowska.
 She spent her childhood in Sandomierz.
-From 1894 she attended the preparatory course at Zamość, followed by secondary school in Radom where she became an associate of the Polish Socialist Party, PPS.
+From 1894, she attended the preparatory course at Zamość, followed by secondary school in Radom, where she became an associate of the Polish Socialist Party, PPS.

 Independence Activism

-In 1904 she enrolled at the Jagiellonian University in Kraków.
+In 1904, she enrolled at the Jagiellonian University in Kraków.
 The same year she joined the Combat Organization of the Polish Socialist Party.
 In 1906, together with Czesław Świrski, a leading activist and close associate of Jozef Pilsudski, she established a clandestine manufacture of explosives for the Combat Organization.
-In November 1906 she fell victim to Mercury poisoning, in connection with explosives production and had to undergo a period of treatment in Zakopane.
+In November 1906, she suffered Mercury poisoning due to her involvement in explosives production and had to undergo a period of treatment in Zakopane.
 After convalescence she went on to Warsaw where she continued her activism.
-In July 1907 she took part in a failed attempt to blow up a military train at Łapy.
-In March 1908 she was arrested and taken to Pawiak prison.
-Owing to a financial inducement charges against her were dropped during her trial and she was temporarily released in October of that year.
+In July 1907, she took part in a failed attempt to blow up a military train at Łapy.
+In March 1908, she was arrested and taken to Pawiak prison.
+Owing to a financial inducement, the charges against her were dropped during her trial and she was temporarily released in October of that year.
 She continued to be at risk of arrest and escaped to Galicia.
-She settled in Lwow and at the bidding of Tomasz Arciszewski she became involved in the procurement of weapons and PPS publications for dispersal in the Polish Kingdom.
+She settled in Lwow and at the bidding of Tomasz Arciszewski, she became involved in the procurement of weapons and PPS publications for dispersal in the Polish Kingdom.

-In 1911 she joined the Union of Armed Struggle and the Riflemen's Association.
+In 1911, she joined the Union of Armed Struggle and the Riflemen's Association.
 She organized women's squads within the Polish Military Organisation.

 World War I

-During World War I she organized and commanded the women's intelligence service within the Brigade I of the Polish Legions.
+During World War I, she organized and commanded the women's intelligence service within the Brigade I of the Polish Legions.
 With the rank of major she took part in the Battle of Lwów.
 During the Polish - Ukrainian War she organised the women's courier network.
-On 4 November 1918 she formed the women's paramilitary organization, Ochotnicza Legia Kobiet, OLK of which she was the commander in the city of Lwów.
+On 4 November 1918, she formed the women's paramilitary organization, Ochotnicza Legia Kobiet (OLK), of which she was the commander in the city of Lwów.
 The organization took an active role in the Polish–Soviet War.
-On 1 April 1920 she was named commander of the Voluntary Women's Legion within the First Mobilisation Unit of the Ministry of War in Warsaw, simultaneously she was promoted to the Military rank of major.
+On 1 April 1920, she was named commander of the Voluntary Women's Legion within the First Mobilisation Unit of the Ministry of War in Warsaw.
+At the same time, she was promoted to the military rank of major.
 Her Adjutant was lieutenant Stanisława Paleolog.
 On account of her role she became commander of all Women's OLK units throughout all territories controlled by the Polish Ministry of War.
 On 1 October 1921, at her own request, she stood down from military service.
 She had advanced to the rank of lieutenant colonel.